Blog post February 27, 2017

 This Valentine’s Day, the Knowledge for Health project (K4Health) and International Planned Parenthood Federation (IPPF) hosted an informative bilingual Tweet Chat on the sexual transmission of the Zika virus.
 One hundred and forty-five (145) users participated in the hour-long session that reached over 700,000 people from around the world.

-If you missed the chat, check out K4Health’s Storify recap of the chat.
 Here are some of the take-aways we fell in love with:

 1. A one-stop shop for Zika resources